davidhenty/PythonHPCprep/README.md

 will be time at the workshop to help you, and all parallel exercises can also be undertaken on ARCHER2 (although not via a noteboook).

+Having installed MPI it is **essential** that you completely stop and restart your notebook to pick up the new environment.

 <h4>Mac</h4>

 You first need to install MPI at a system level.
 From a local terminal